 - 6. If desired, add Security Users to the group. - 7.
 When you are finished modifying the Security Group, click the Save button.
+Your changes are saved to the database.

 Removing a Security User from a Security Group

 To remove a Security User from a Security Group: